BhavtoshRath/ML_System_Design/main_topics.md

 ## **3️⃣ Model Selection & Training Strategy**
 ✅ **Model choices:**
    - Will we use **supervised, unsupervised, or reinforcement learning**?
-   - What baseline models can we start with?
+   - What `baseline models` can we start with?
 (Logistic Regression, Random Forest, Transformer-based models)
    - Will we use **pre-trained models** or train from scratch?
+   - Possibility of continual learning ?

 ✅ **Training considerations:**
    - How do we handle **data imbalance** and prevent overfitting?
+   - Sampling strategies
    - What loss functions and evaluation metrics are appropriate?
+   - Training from scratch vs. fine-tuning
    - Should we use **distributed training (e.g., PyTorch DDP, TensorFlow Mirrored Strategy)**?

 ✅ **Hyperparameter tuning:**